 Sep 27 – In a public statement by Monika Berberich in the name of the prisoners, Horst Mahler is expelled from the RAF.

 Nov 9 – Holger Meins dies during the hungerstrike in Wittlich prison.
 Two days later 15.000 people demonstrate in West Berlin against Holger Meins’ death and in support of the hungerstrike.
 On Nov 18, More than 5.000 people attend his funeral.
 For days, protests against his death are marked by more than 50 demonstrations and riots across Germany and Europe.

-Nov 10 - Following an attempt to kidnap West Berlin's Chief Judge Günter von Drenkmann, the latter is killed by a commando of the June 2nd Movement.
+Nov 10 – West Berlin’s Chief Judge Günter von Drenkmann is killed by a commando of the June 2nd Movement.

 Nov 13 – The PLO obtains UN Observer Status and Yasser Arafat holds his first speech at the UN General Assembly.

 Nov 26 – Nationwide man hunt in Germany with numerous road blocks and house searches.

 Nov 29 – In West Berlin, Horst Mahler and Ulrike Meinhof are sentenced to 14 and 8 years in prison.